Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an

 You’ve probably seen plugins, guitar amps, or stereos that replicate a Baxandall circuit, or maybe you’ve heard of the popular Dangerous BAX mastering equalizer.
 Peter Baxandall designed the Baxandall tone circuit or EQ in 1950, and they were then implemented into millions of audio systems around the world.

-So what is a Baxandall equalizer circuit?
-What makes it different than other equalizers?
+So what is a Baxandall equalizer circuit, and what makes it different than other equalizers?

-The Baxandall equalizer is a shelving EQ, but unlike traditional shelving EQs, which have a steep rise or fall above the set frequency, the Baxandall shelving curve has an extremely wide Q curve a gentle slope.
+The Baxandall equalizer is a shelving EQ, but unlike traditional shelving EQs, which have a steep rise or fall above the set frequency, the Baxandall shelving curve has an extremely wide Q curve, which creates a gentle slope.
 The broad curve can adjust a large portion of the frequency spectrum, but the gentle slope allows for a more natural sound and minimal phase distortion.
 The minimal phase distortion enables users to make more drastic boosts and cuts without imparting negative artifacts into the signal.
 This results in a wide, open sound that enhances the source’s sonic character that’s already there rather than imparting its own sonic character.
 These equalizers offer a subtle yet remarkably effective way of adjusting the frequency spectrum, which is why you’ll often find them being used on the mix bus and for mastering.